aws-amplify/docs/docs/start/getting-started/fragments/vanillajs/hosting.md

 After publishing, your terminal will display your app URL hosted on a `amplifyapp.com` domain.
 Whenever you have additional changes to publish, just re-run the `amplify publish` command.

+If you get an "AccessDenied" error within an XML document, ensure that `DistributionDir` is set to the correct directory in `amplify/.config/project-config.json` and then re-run `amplify publish`

 To view your app and hosting configuration in the Amplify Console, run the `amplify console` command.